Skip to product information

 These isopods, even from the same colony, come in various colours.
 They are usually found in uncommon colours like dark burgundy, yellow, orange, etc. With a maximum length of about ¾ inches, they are perfect as pet isopods.

 Jelly Bean isopods are naturally found on Saint Lucia island.
 They are very suitable for pet rearing in small to medium enclosures.
 They are incredibly popular in the pet isopod world for their colour variation traits.
-It is generally observed that Jelly Bean isopods from even the same colony exhibit colour variation.
+It is generally observed that even the same colony these isopods exhibit a vast colour variation.

-Many experiments have been conducted to isolate the colours found among Jelly Bean isopods.
+Many experiments have been conducted to isolate the colours found among these isopods.
 Researchers have mated jelly bean isopods of the same colour to produce a single-coloured isopod.
 But despite the same colour parents, the offspring tend to show their typical colour variation.

-The colours of Jelly Bean isopods include orange, grey, yellow, burgundy, etc. The colour variation makes them the best addition to any vivarium.
+The colours of these isopods include orange, grey, yellow, burgundy, etc. The colour variation makes them the best addition to any vivarium.
 They grow up to ¾ inch and have a smooth segmented body.

 Before proceeding to the details regarding the feeding, enclosure, substrate mix, etc., for Jelly Bean isopods, here are some pointers on how to provide primary care for these isopods.